gruvedrift/azure-app-services/iteration-1/README.md

 ### Securely storing connection string to database
-In this iteration I have chosen to use a Azure Keyvault for securely storing the connection string for my postgres database.
+In this iteration I have chosen to use an Azure Keyvault for securely storing the connection string for my postgres database.
 For granting access to the keyvault I have chosen to use `Access Policies`.
 This is fine for this demonstration, but I am aware that `RBAC` is the preferred choice, and indeed in the future, the only supported option.

-In my Terraform file I have for my web app created a identity block.
+In my Terraform file I have for my web app created an identity block.
 ```terraform
 identity {
     type = "SystemAssigned"